 High, Exceptional & Profoundly Gifted (HEPG) Group

 We all know that a mildly or moderately gifted person can feel a strong sense of being an “alien” in a group of non-gifted people; so too can a highly, exceptionally or profoundly gifted person feel a strong sense of being an “alien” in a group of mildly or moderately gifted people (the same is true between profoundly and highly gifted too, and so on).
-I’ve started this peer group so that highly, exceptionally and profoundly gifted people around the world can have access to one another for mutual support, co-creativity, and speedy discussions!
+Our peer group is aimed to help highly, exceptionally and profoundly gifted people around the world have access to one another for mutual support, co-creativity, and high+ level discussions.